We pulled together this list of our 80 favorite PowerPoint keyboard shortcuts together because…

-To view the presentation in Slide Show Mode from the very first slide, in all versions of PowerPoint, simply hit F5.
+When you are ready to start your Slide Show from the very first slide in your presentation, in all versions of PowerPoint, simply hit F5 on your keyboard.

 To view your presentation from your current slide (all versions of PowerPoint) in Slide Show Mode, hit SHIFT + F5.

 8. Go to the previous / next slide

-To move to the next slide, hit Page Down.
+To move to the next slide in your presentation, hit Page Down.

 To move to the previous slide in your presentation, hit Page Up.